REFER A PATIENT - Please click here for details.

 You can read more about our Lipoedema Management Pathway here

-You don’t need a referral to see Dr Lekich, however, we recommend getting a referral from your GP if you can, so that our doctors can communicate with your GP to access your medical history.
+You don’t need a referral to see our doctors, however, we recommend getting a referral from your GP if you can, so that our doctors can communicate with your GP to access your medical history.
 We also use this as an important opportunity to provide information and education to GPs and specialists about Lipoedema.
 When filling out your questionnaire please be comprehensive with contact details for the doctors, specialists and therapists that you want to be included for copies of communication from our doctors.

 Lipoedema is a chronic condition characterised by a painful and abnormal accumulation of fat cells in the hips, thighs, buttocks, legs and often arms.
 The legs become swollen, bruise easily, feel tender and uncomfortable.

 Lipoedema does not involve the feet and often presents with a cuff between the swollen ankle and unaffected feet.
-However, the feet can be affected if the Lipoedema is so progressed that the feet are also swollen due to advanced lipoedema causing scarring of the lymphatics leading to secondary lymphoedema.
-Patients with lipoedema have disproportionate fat in their legs and as a result, often suffer from foot and ankle related problems such as plantar fasciitis and arthritis.
+However, the feet can be affected if the Lipoedema is so progressed that the feet are also swollen due to advanced Lipoedema causing scarring of the lymphatics leading to secondary Lymphoedema.
+Patients with Lipoedema have disproportionate fat in their legs and as a result, often suffer from foot and ankle related problems such as plantar fasciitis and arthritis.

-Sufferers of early-stage Lipoedema often have column-shaped legs and as the condition worsens the fat continues to build up and the lower half of their body becomes heavier.
+Patients with early-stage Lipoedema often have column-shaped legs and as the condition worsens the fat continues to build up and the lower half of their body becomes heavier.
 The lipoedemic fat can also build up in the arms.

 The fat cannot be exercised or dieted away, many patients eat well and exercise yet continue to develop fat on their lipoedemic areas.

-If not diagnosed and managed properly Lipoedema can result in further complications including reduced mobility, lymphoedema (due to scarring of the lymphatics secondary to the inflammatory nature of the lipoedema tissue); as well as depression, anxiety, body dysmorphia or eating disorders.
+If not diagnosed and managed properly Lipoedema can result in further complications including reduced mobility, Lymphoedema (due to scarring of the lymphatics secondary to the inflammatory nature of the lipoedema tissue); as well as depression, anxiety, body dysmorphia or eating disorders.

 Given that many doctors do not know about Lipoedema, it can be challenging to receive a diagnosis through a GP or medical specialists – it is important to consult with a doctor who has a thorough understanding of Lipoedema.